 Wow!
 We were going to be parents!
 It was a time of rejoicing – but there was one thing that kept us from truly rejoicing.
 A lump had formed in my neck again.
 2 weeks after we found out that Karry was pregnant, we found out that the Hodgkin’s disease was back.
 This time I would go through chemotherapy.
 Last time, cancer was surreal, scary, but surreal.
 This time I was angry.
 I was bitter.
 Here I was, a father to be, in the middle of school, and God was going to hand me this!
 God had finally done what I thought he would never do.
 God had done to me what my father, the Christian School, my sister, and my peers in 6th grade had done to me.
 God had rejected me and had betrayed me.

-This started a 3 year downward spiral of self abuse, anger, and bitterness.
+This despair started a three year downward spiral of self-abuse, anger, and bitterness.
 At the center of all of this was my old friend.
 A friend whom I had not abandoned, even though I had become a believer.
-A fiend who followed me through college and into my marriage.
+A friend who followed me through college and into my marriage.
 My friend pornography.
 I went headlong into it.
 I went through cycles of indulging, feeling guilty, purging, feeling better, and then starting all over again.

 Years earlier, I had joined the Catholic Church.
-The reason for this I thought was theological.
-But in actuality it was because I could not grasp the concept of Grace.
+The reason for this, I thought, was theological.
+But in actuality, it was because I could not grasp the concept of Grace.
 I was indulging the pornography and then feeling guilty.
 I couldn’t believe that God would just forgive me.
 I didn’t even consider that God would heal me because that would involve admitting it.
-I had to do things in order for God to accept me.
+I had to do things for God to accept me.
 I had to go through rituals and liturgy, and then God would forgive me.

 But now that God had finally rejected me, I was free to embrace pornography with a new passion.
-Yes, I got through the cancer.
-My son was born.
-I graduated nursing school and got my RN.
-But I was still enraged at God.
-To compound the anger, when I graduated from nursing school, the only full time nursing job I could find was in a nursing home.
-This nursing home was very poorly run and it was one of the hardest jobs I ever had.
-I was miserable.
-I hated it.
-My anger and addiction to pornography deepened.
+Yes, I got through cancer.
+My son was born, I graduated from nursing school and got my RN, but I was still enraged at God.
+To compound the anger, when I graduated from nursing school, the only full-time nursing job I could find was in a nursing home.
+This nursing home was very poorly run, and it was one of the hardest jobs I ever had.
+I was miserable, I hated it, and My anger and addiction to pornography deepened.